sanity-io/sanity-plugin-pdb-input/README.md

 # Displaying the PDB models in your web frontend

-This plugin uses bio-pv node module to let the editor manipulate the camera settings.
+This plugin uses the `bio-pv` node module to let the editor manipulate the camera settings.
 You may use the same library for displaying interactive PDB models in your web frontend.
 You can find it [here](https://www.npmjs.com/package/bio-pv)